 Explore our Bent Creek Asheville Lodge

 Doug and Jodee Sellers and their business partner, Kathy Courtney, began construction of Bent Creek Asheville Lodge in 1998.
 Trees cleared were used for the exterior siding, posts and beams.
 The interior was furnished with lodge-style furniture and fixtures.
 Modern conveniences such as high speed WiFi, jetted tubs and high definition TV’s were included or added over the years.
-The lodge opened in November of 1999 and recently celebrated its 20th year of welcoming guests to Asheville.
-Doug and Jodee retired just after celebrating their 20th Anniversary as bed and breakfast owners.
+The lodge opened in November of 1999 with the original innkeepers designing, furnishing and operating the lodge while welcoming guests to Asheville.
+Doug and Jodee retired on the celebration of their 20th Anniversary as bed and breakfast owners.

 Randy Claybrook purchased Bent Creek Lodge in November, 2019 and runs the lodge.
+Randy brings over 30 years of customer service and sales to the inn to ensure gracious guest hospitality.
 Our team enjoys presenting the lodge as our home and a place for visitors to relax, rejuvenate and enjoy the best of Asheville’s outdoor activities, dining, and shopping.
 We invite guests to experience the beautiful Lodge property and surrounding mountain towns of Western North Carolina.
 Come in.
 Take your shoes off and make yourself feel at home.

 The Lodge Interior